 Achieving universal health coverage is an ambitious goal, but it is one that can and must be achieved to create a healthier and more equitable world.
-Last year, I had an honor to present in detail about our flagship program implemented by the Ministry with support of our international partners US CDC, WHO and pharmaceutical company Gilead Sciences - the world first Hepatitis C elimination, which is the risk of a slow progression to chronic liver disease, cancer, and death.
+Last year, I had an honor to present in detail our flagship program implemented by the Ministry with support of our international partners US CDC, WHO and pharmaceutical company Gilead Sciences - the world first Hepatitis C elimination, which is the risk of a slow progression to chronic liver disease, cancer, and death.
 I would like to share with you the recent progress and the numbers.
 But these are not only the numbers.
 Beyond these numbers are people's lives, their families and prospects for an entire society.
-In just 3 years, we screened 1,6 mill person, enrolled over 62000 and over 41000 completed the treatment with free high-quality Hepatitis C drugs - Harvoni, provided by Gilead.
+In just 3 years, we screened 1,6 mill person, enrolled over 62000 and over 41000 completed the treatment with free high-quality Hepatitis C drugs - Harvoni, provided by the pharmaceutical company Gilead Sciences.
 We have over 98% treatment success rate and the best coverage - 30% when the world's rate is 7-9%.

-With towards achieving the 2030 Agenda for Sustainable Development - leaving no one behind, I want to highlight our sharper focus on innovative approaches for improving maternal and child health, and reproductive health.
+In terms of achieving the 2030 Agenda for Sustainable Development - leaving no one behind, I would like highlight on the importance of innovative approaches for improving maternal and child health, and reproductive health.
 Georgia has made a steady progress in health outcomes for mothers and children.
 The emphasis we are having is not only on increasing access to care, but also on improving quality of care provided to women and children through services regionalization, quality and effectiveness of care measurement, and better regulations.

 Thank you for your attention!